Fay Templeton: Personal life

 In May 1883, Templeton eloped with William H. West ("Billy"), a blackface minstrel performer, marrying in Nashville, Tennessee.
 After a three week visit to New York City, followed by three weeks in Chicago, Templeton left West and returned to New York.
 West filed for divorce in December 1886, in Chicago, citing "desertion" by Templeton.
 Templeton acknowledged this marriage on the marriage license for her 1906 wedding to William J Patterson, altering her "age at first marriage" to 15.
 No records have been found for the dissolution of this marriage other than press reports.

 In 1887, Templeton began a long term relationship with Howell Osborn, the son of a wealthy New York City broker.
 Osborn was described as "the most conspicuous of the gilded youth about town".
 The two lived in England and toured the continent for several years.
 At his death in May 1895, Osborn left Templeton $100,000; Templeton signed the probate record as "Fay Templeton-Osborn, formerly Fay Templeton", implying that the couple were wed.
 Further, on her marriage license to her final husband, Templeton listed her name as "Fay T. Osborn".
 No marriage license or records for Osborn and Templeton are noted to support assertions that the couple married in France.
 After debts were paid from Osborn's estate, less than $21,000 was remaindered to Templeton.

 On 1 Aug 1906, Templeton married William J Patterson, a partner at the Pittsburgh engineering firm of Heyl & Patterson Inc. Their marriage was held in Ridley Park, Pennsylvania.
 Following a European honeymoon, the couple made their main residence in Springdale, Pennsylvania.
 The marriage, which was childless, ended in Patterson's death in 1931.
 Patterson died intestate; his estate, valued at $136,000, was never distributed and his death left Templeton destitute.

 Death

 At age 71 and suffering from arthritis, Templeton found herself unable to support herself.
-In 1936, she relocated from Pittsburgh to the Lillian Booth Actors Home Englewood, New Jersey.
+In 1936, she relocated from Pittsburgh to the Lillian Booth Actors Home in Englewood, New Jersey.

 Afterward, Templeton moved to San Francisco, living with a cousin.
 She died on October 3, 1939, at age 73, in San Francisco.